sheetalMehta7/responsive-admin-dashboard/README.md

 It's a Responsive Admin Dashboard template which have a theme toggler to switch to dark theme.

-Only incorporate frontend made by using HTML, CSS nad javaScript.
+Only incorporate frontend made by using HTML, CSS and javaScript.

 You can view the template using the link below.
 Link: https://responsive-admin-dashboard-by-she.netlify.app/